ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/entry_to_higher_education.md

 Entry to higher education

 ## Summary
-Data on the percentage of 18-20 year olds studying for a full-time first degree.
+Data on the percentage of 18 to 20 year olds studying for a full-time first degree, by socio-economic background.

 ## Subtitle
 Summary main findings